-Consent required for recording performance subject to exclusive contract
+Consent required for recording of performance subject to exclusive contract

-- 123.(1) A person infringes the rights of a person having recording rights in relation to a performance who without their consent, makes a recording of the whole or any substantial part of the performance otherwise than for their private and domestic use. - (2) In an action for infringement of those rights referred to in subsection (1), damages shall not be awarded against a defendant who shows that at the time of the infringement he believed on reasonable grounds that consent had been given.
+- 122.(1) A person infringes the rights of a person having recording rights in relation to a performance who, without his consent, makes a recording of the whole or any substantial part of the performance otherwise than for his private and domestic use. - (2) In an action for infringement of those rights referred to in subsection (1), damages shall not be awarded against a defendant who shows that at the time of the infringement he believed on reasonable grounds that consent had been given.

-Infringement of recording rights by use of recording made without consent by means of a recording which was and which that person knows or has reason to believe was made without the appropriate consent.
+Infringement of recording rights by use of recording made without consent by means of a recording which was, and which that person knows or has reason to believe was, made without the appropriate consent.

-- 124.(1) A person infringes the rights of a person having recording rights in relation to a performance who without consent - (a) shows or plays in public the whole or any substantial part of the performance; or - (b) broadcasts or includes in a cable programme service the whole or any substantial part of the performance,
+- 123.(1) A person infringes the rights of a person having recording rights in relation to a performance who, without his consent - (a) shows or plays in public the whole or any substantial part of the performance; or - (b) broadcasts or includes in a cable programme service the whole or any substantial part of the performance,

-(2) The reference in subsection (1) to the "appropriate consent" is to the consent of the person who at the time the consent was given had recording rights in relation to the performance or if there was more than one person of all of those persons.
+(2) The reference in subsection (1) to the "appropriate consent" is to the consent of the person who at the time the consent was given had recording rights in relation to the performance, or, if there was more than one such person, of all of them.

-Infringement of recording rights by importing, possessing illicit recording a recording of the performance which is and which that person knows or has reason to believe is, an illicit recording.
+Infringement of recording rights by importing, possessing illicit recording a recording of the performance which is, and which that person knows or has reason to believe is, an illicit recording.

-- 125.(1) A person infringes the rights of a person having recording rights in relation to a performance who without their consent

-- (a) imports otherwise than for their private and domestic use;
+- 124.(1) A person infringes the rights of a person having recording rights in relation to a performance who, without his consent - (a) imports otherwise than for his private and domestic use; or - (b) in the course of a business, possesses, sells or lets for hire, offers or exposes for sale or hire, or distributes,

-- (b) possesses;

-- (c) sells or lets for hire;

-- (d) offers or exposes for sale or hire; or

-- (e) distributes,

-- (2) Where in an action for infringement of those rights referred to in subsection (1), a defendant shows that the illicit recording was innocently acquired by the defendant or the defendant's predecessor in title the court may award to the person whose rights were infringed such amount by way of damages as is reasonable compensation for the act complained of. - (3) In subsection (2), "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.
+- (2) Where in an action for infringement of those rights referred to in subsection (1), a defendant shows that the illicit recording was innocently acquired by him or his predecessor in title, the Court may award to the person whose rights were infringed such amount by way of damages as is reasonable compensation for the act complained of. - (3) In subsection (2) "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.

-Relief available for infringement of rights
+Relief available for infringement

-- 126. An infringement of
+- 125. An infringement of

 - (a) a performer's non-property rights; or

 - (b) any right conferred by this Part on a person having recording rights,